How to Choose the Best Realtor to Sell Your Home

 Professional photos?
 Video?
 Brochures?
 Staging?

-This is the time to learn more about how they can help guide you through the steps of selling your house
+This is the time to learn more about how they can help guide you through the steps of selling with a real estate agent

 And more importantly, their specific strategy to get your home sold.